 Works carried out

 The car park at Crowthorne Woods was closed on 15 November by Crown Estate wardens.
 Council contractors installed a new vehicle barrier, highway bollards and used hoggin from the car park to resurface the restricted byway.

 Reason for works

-The surface is not suitable for motorised vehicle traffic and the regular passage of these vehicles causes rapid degradation.
+The surface was not suitable for motorised vehicle traffic and the regular passage of these vehicles had caused rapid degradation.

 The access road is not classified for the passage of motor vehicles and it is not appropriate to change the classification for the purpose of increasing vehicle access to Thames Basin Heaths SPA.

 Status of access road

 The Devil’s Highway runs east from the junction of Bracknell Rd (B3348) and Old Wokingham Rd at Circle Hill, passing beneath the Sandhurst-Crowthorne Bypass (Foresters Way) to the boundary of The Crown Estate Land NE of Butter Hill.